anywhichway/node-fetch-event/README.md

 2) `end`

-These DO NOT immediately stream to the client, they just sit on a stream inside the Response.
-Internally, the Response creates a readable stream on a buffer into which data is pushed by `write` and `end`.
+These DO NOT immediately stream to the client, they just sit on a stream inside the `Response`.
+Internally, the `Response` creates a readable stream on a buffer into which data is pushed by `write` and `end`.
 This can be conveniently processed by the standard body reading methods.

 Note: Use `new Response()` or `new Response(undefined,options)` not `new Response(null)` to get this behavior.

-You can also create Responses with writable streams.
+You can also create `Responses` with writable streams.
 When returned by `respondWith`, the stream is considered complete and the buffer underlying the stream is written to the client.
 Continued attempts to write to the buffer will result in illdefined behavior.

 ## Internals